codingbychanche/gradleSample/Readme.md

-This project was created to demonstrate library import into Android Studio projects.
+This project was created to demonstrate how it is possible to import java librarys from a remote repository into Android Studio projects.

+The Java source code was writte using the Eclipse IDE und the gradle build tool.